-[Section 50 amended by No. 25 of 2008 s.
+[Section 50 amended: No. 25 of 2008 s.
 7.]

 51. Guardian to act in best interests of represented person

 (1) Subject to any direction of the State Administrative Tribunal, a guardian shall act according to his opinion of the best interests of the represented person.